Cuba's Wetlands Research Program and Symposium

 - Interaction with Cuban attendees at the Wetlands Symposium at Cienaga de Zapata

 - Tours by bus, boat and foot of the Ciénaga de Zapata and Biosphere Reserve

 - Meetings with community leaders living and working within the Ciénaga de Zapata

-- Speakers on forestry, fishing and tourism within the Wetlands and Biosphere Reserve
+- Speakers on forestry, fishing, tourism and culture within the Wetlands and Biosphere Reserve

 - Additional visits in accordance with participants' research needs